 More than 15.5 million Irish family records are now available online free of charge

-The Irish government made more Irish birth, death, and marriage certificates available online for free this week, bringing the number of records available online to over 15.5 million.
+The Irish government made more Irish birth, death, and marriage certificates available online for free in early 2020, bringing the number of records available online to over 15.5 million.

 The full range of Irish records now available online are: